P1nkH47/n00b/README.md

 # n00b

-Basic stuff you need to know
+Basic stuff you need to know on the n00bie file above.